karmaniverous/stan-cli/.stan/system/stan.todo.md

 <!-- trimmed; items addressed below in Completed (recent) -->

+- Live UI — footer trailing newline (clipping fix) and tests
+  - Add a trailing newline to every frame buffer handed to log-update (regular frames and header-only bridge) to prevent repaint clipping of the bottom line (hint) on some terminals (notably Windows/VS Code).
+  - New tests:
+    - “live.footer.trailing-newline (BORING)”: asserts the final frame ends with “\n” and the hint persists across ≥3 consecutive repaints while a script is [RUN].
+    - “live.footer.trailing-newline (styled)”: asserts the final frame ends with “\n” and the hint is visible after stripping ANSI.
+  - Files:
+    - src/stan/run/live/renderer.ts
+    - src/stan/run/live.footer.trailing-newline.test.ts

 - Live UI — final-frame hint persistence
-  - Ensure the hint line ("Press q to cancel, r to restart") is present in the final persisted frame on normal completion.
-  - Add a small integration test that asserts the final frame contains the hint in live mode.
+  - Ensure the hint line ("Press q to cancel, r to restart") is present in the final persisted frame on normal completion.  - Add a small integration test that asserts the final frame contains the hint in live mode.
   - Investigate any ordering/timing differences between flush() and done() paths that could elide the hint at the end of a run.
 - Rewire imports to top-level @karmaniverous/stan-core
   - Replace broken imports of '@/stan/config', '../{archive,diff,imports,...}' and similar engine paths with top-level `@karmaniverous/stan-core` imports (no subpaths).